Are North Carolina Vital Records Open to the Public?

 Marriage records are maintained at both the state and county levels, and the primary step in finding a document is first to determine the document’s location in question.
 The North Carolina Department of Health and Human Services (DHHS) maintains marriage records from 1962.
 The Register of Deeds located in the respective counties also maintains marriage documents for licenses issued by them.
 Interested parties must contact the North Carolina State Archives or the North Carolina State Library (Genealogy Division) for genealogical research.
 In addition to online searches, these offices feature other channels through which interested persons may inspect and collect copies of marriage records.
 They include:

-- In-person
+• In-person

-- By mail
+• By mail

-- By phone (where applicable)
+• By Phone: (where applicable)

 At the state level, requestors may utilize the same-day walk-in services by visiting the Vital Division of the Department of Health and Human Services with relevant information and documents.
 In addition, by mail, interested persons are required to send a printed and completed marriage application form along with a check or money order of $24 for the first copy and $15 for each additional copy of the same record to: